Calendars in pre-Islamic Arabia

-Several calendars have been used in pre-Islamic Arabia.
-These calendars are known from pre-Islamic Arabian inscriptions.
+Across Arabia, three main calendrical traditions have been discovered: the northern Arabian tradition, the tradition of the Najran oasis, and that of South Arabia more broadly.
 Inscriptions of the ancient South Arabian calendars reveal the use of a number of local calendars, as do Safaitic inscriptions from the Harran desert in Syria and Jordan.
 At least some of the South Arabian calendars followed the lunisolar system, while the Safaitic calendar had fixed months and seasons and, very importantly, a seasonal star calendar strongly connected to the Zodiac and the position of the ʔanwāʔ.